siddkhannaa/siddkhannaa/README.md

 ### Hi 👋
 I'm Siddharth, most people call me Sidd.
 I enjoy coding, robotics and spending time with my dog, Goggles!
-Currently working node.js, a robot, and my website.
+Currently working with node.js, a robot, and my website.
 I also teach robot programming for my FIRST Robotics team.

 Fun Fact: 🐶 My Profile Picture is of a friend's old dog in a sock that I photoshopped